andreybicalho/vrpdr/README.md

 # What's this repo about?

-This is a simple approach for vehicle registration plate detection and recognition.
-It is not an end-to-end system, instead, two different deep learning methods were stacked together to complete this task. `You Only Look Once` ([*YOLO*](https://github.com/AlexeyAB/darknet)) object detection algorithm was used to detect license plate regions, then an `Attention Based Optical Character Recognition`, [*Attention-OCR*](https://github.com/wptoux/attention-ocr), was applied to recognize the characters.
+This is a simple approach for handling the problem of vehicle license plate recognition.
+It is not an end-to-end system, instead, two different deep learning algorithms were stacked together to complete this task.
+First, license plates regions were extracted by using the [*YOLO*](https://github.com/AlexeyAB/darknet) object detection algorithm, then the region proposals were submitted to an `Attention Based Optical Character Recognition`, [*Attention-OCR*](https://github.com/wptoux/attention-ocr), to finally recognize the characters.

 ![](docs/example.gif)